Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 The seated man nodded.
 “You have me at a disadvantage.
 I don’t know you.
 But I don’t have to know you to have you killed.”

 Canary heard growling.
-Two Doberman dogs appeared from behind the desk and made their way around to the front.
+Two Doberman dogs appeared from behind the Chechen and made their way around to the front.
 Canary took a step back.

 “You saw what I did to your man and the door,” she said.
 “I don’t want to hurt your dogs.”

 “You don’t have to,” the Chechen said.
-He leaned back in his chair, far more relaxed than he should be.
+He leaned back in his chair, propping his feet on the table.
+He was far more relaxed than he should have been.
 “You can walk back out that hole you made, and we can all pretend you were never here.”

 Canary looked at the dogs.
-They snarled at her, seemingly eager to pounce.
+They snarled at her, eager to pounce.

 “My dogs have not eaten tonight, and they like to play with their food.”